Hebrew University of Jerusalem

 A city sacred to Judaism, Christianity and Islam, Jerusalem is a melding of past and present, of ancient roots and modern innovations.
 The goal of the Hebrew University of Jerusalem program is for you to gain insight into the cultural and religious diversity of Jerusalem and Israel, both current and historical, through quality academic programming.
 Academic year courses are taught in English (with the exception of language classes).
 Summer programs vary in theme.

 Take courses in English in the Rothberg International School at the Hebrew University of Jerusalem for one semester or a full academic year.
-Your studies will include a summer or winter intensive Hebrew language course before the semester starts, (called an Ulpan), which is designed to increase your Hebrew proficiency, regardless of your initial level.
+Your studies will include a summer or winter intensive course before the semester starts, called an Ulpan, which could include Hebrew, Arabic, or general studies about Jerusalem and is designed to increase your proficiency in a critical language, regardless of your initial level, or your knowledge of the area.

 - Jewish Civilization, Religion and History